This is a named option in the Pharmaceutical Sciences M.S.

 With program approval, the program will allow up to 12 credits taken as a special student in the Applied Drug Development or Psychoactive Pharmaceutical Investigation Capstone Certificates to count toward the MS-Pharmaceutical Sciences, Psychoactive Pharmaceutical Investigation named option.
 Coursework earned five or more years prior to admission to a master’s degree is not allowed to satisfy requirements.

-Students will be assigned an advisor within the program; students will have an approved mentor for their capstone project.
+Students will be assigned an advisor within the program; students who complete a summative internship project will have an approved mentor for this work.

 Credits per Term allowed